brianglass/anastasis/files/lenten_matins.md

 Psalm 19

 May the Lord hear you in the day of trouble; may the name of the God of Jacob shield you.
 May he send you his help from the holy place, and support you from Sion.
 May he remember your every sacrifice, and accept with favour your whole burnt offering.
-May the Lord give you your heartÂ’s desire, and fulfil your every purpose.
+May the Lord give you your heart’s desire, and fulfil your every purpose.
 We shall rejoice in your salvation, and be magnified in the name of our the Lord our God.
 May the Lord fulfil all your petitions.
 Now I know that the Lord has saved his Christ.
 He will hear him from his holy heaven; in mighty acts is the salvation of his right hand.
 Some put their trust in chariots and some in horses, but we will call on the name of the Lord our God.
 They were fettered and fell, but we have risen and been set upright.
 Lord, save the king, and hear us on the day we call upon you. ****

 Psalm 20

 The king will rejoice in your power, O Lord, he will exult exceedingly in your salvation.
-You gave him his heartÂ’s desire; you did not deny him the request of his lips.
+You gave him his heart’s desire; you did not deny him the request of his lips.
 For you came to meet him with blessings of goodness; you placed a crown of precious stones upon his head.
 He asked you for life, and you gave him length of days for age on age.
 Great is his glory because of your salvation; you will place on him glory and majesty.
 For you will give him blessing for age on age, and make him glad with the joy of your countenance.
 For the king puts his hope in the Lord, and through the mercy of the Most High he will not be shaken.
 May your hand light upon all your enemies, and your right hand find out all who hate you.
 You will make them like a blazing oven at the time of your presence.
 The Lord will confound them in his wrath and fire will devour them.
 You will destroy their offspring from the earth, and their seed from among the children of mankind.
 Because they intended evils against you, and devised plans by which they can in no way succeed.
 For you will put them to flight; among your remnants you will prepare their presence.
 Be exalted, Lord, in your power; we will sing and praise your mighty acts.

 Glory to the Father, and to the Son, and to the Holy Spirit; both now and for ever, and to the ages of ages.
 Amen.